Call Inspire Toll Free: 1-866-327-7136

 stands, etc. The routine must include other dance elements & steps.
 (A separate Overalls will

-be awarded in this category, if enough entries are received).
+be awarded in this category, if enough entries are received, the category may combine both Level 1 and 2 dependant on entries).

 Routines can contain any dance combination, which do not fit into any other categories.
 A